You-sha/Wine-Quality-Prediction/readme.md

 <img src="https://user-images.githubusercontent.com/123200960/219403282-85543b7a-e141-41b8-ae06-c784c575492a.png" width="600" height="500">

-All of the features are dumped into a sing  le column, seperated by semicolons.
+All of the features are dumped into a single column, seperated by semicolons.
 First I seperate it into different columns by applying a lambda function, then I drop this initial column.

 <img src="https://user-images.githubusercontent.com/123200960/219408628-c3240412-dc77-4842-8453-8f27ae1f2906.png" width="600" height="500">